mikrono/tModLoaderWiki_kr_ko/Developing-with-Rider.md

 ## Start
 First, install Rider.
 Unlike VS, Rider is a paid product, but a free 30 day trial is available.
 Download here: https://www.jetbrains.com/rider/

-JetBrains entire suite of IDEs is also avaliable through Github's education pack requiring only a .edu email.
-You can register for this pack here: https://education.github.com
+JetBrains' entire suite of IDEs is also avaliable through [Github's education pack](https://education.github.com/pack) requiring only a recognized school email.
+Sign up [here](https://education.github.com/benefits?type=student).

 [Back to TOC](#table-of-contents)

 ## Opening an existing VS project
-After launching Rider simply select "Open Solution or Project".
-Then navigate to your project's .csproj or .sln file and open it.
+After launching Rider, simply select "Open Solution or Project".
+Then navigate to your project's `.csproj` or `.sln` file and open it.
 Rider will open a new window and load the project.

 [Back to TOC](#table-of-contents)